stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 co-lead author with Cesar Barreto and Alexander Hijzen, and with the LinkEED project group

-## Causes and consequences of domestic outsourcing: evidence from the Swedish labor market
+## Causes and consequences of domestic outsourcing in the Swedish labor market

 with Olof Åslund, Cristina Bratu, Oskar Nordström Skans, and Anna Thoresson